Spurious Strange Correlators in Symmetry-Protected Topological Phases: Discussion and Outlook------

-\acknowledgements This work was in part supported by National Natural Science Foundation of China (NSFC) under Grants No. 12474149, Research Center for Magnetoelectric Physics of Guangdong Province under Grant No. 2024B0303390001, and Guangdong Provincial Key Laboratory of Magnetoelectric Physics and Devices under Grant No. 2022B1212010008.
+Finally, our rigorous results are based on the exact contractibility of 1D bosonic MPS.
+Extending this analysis to higher dimensions (e.g., using PEPS) requires care, as approximate contraction schemes can obscure the clean spectral properties of the transfer matrix.
+For fermionic systems, one must use graded tensor networks and ensure the reference state correctly matches the target's fermion parity structure to avoid spurious cancellations.
+These extensions present challenges for future work. \acknowledgements This work was in part supported by National Natural Science Foundation of China (NSFC) under Grants No. 12474149, Research Center for Magnetoelectric Physics of Guangdong Province under Grant No. 2024B0303390001, and Guangdong Provincial Key Laboratory of Magnetoelectric Physics and Devices under Grant No. 2022B1212010008.
 ZXL acknowledge the support from NSFC 12374166, NSFC 12134020 and National Key Research and Development Program of China (Grant No. 2022YFA1405300, 2023YFA1406500).

 \onecolumngrid

 \titleformat{\section} { \bfseries\MakeUppercase} {\Alph{section}.} {1.5em} {} \titlespacing*{\section}{0pt}{1ex}{0.5ex}

 {\Alph{section}}